 - a period when the beacons attached to the school zone speed limit sign are flashing.

-As such, the community has created a Community Schedule in the Scheduler specific to the default state law hours: US-NY _Statutory Default (7A-6P).
-This Community Schedule should be used for school zones where signed hours (other than the default hours) or flashing beacons are not present, as the default North America schedule is only active until 4:30pm.
-If individual schedules need to be created for schools or school districts where signed hours and/or flashing beacons are present, the schedule name structure should follow national guidelines.
+As such, the community has created Community Schedules in the Scheduler specific to the default state law hours: US-NY _Statutory Default (7A-6P) (one for Sept-Jun school year and another for Jul-Aug summer school).
+These Community Schedules should be used for school zones where signed hours (other than the state law hours) or flashing beacons are not present, as the default North America schedule is only active until 4:30pm.
+The summer schedule need only be added to schools where summer school is held.

 Area Managers